SM451Modding/ProjectLightSouls/README.md

 Removed broken pillars on church floor that blocked navigation

+Fixed high collision on church front door

+Fixed low collision where they used a copy of the elevator to block a cliff for some fuckin reason

 Aqueduct has a new set of stairs leading to it's roof with two firebombers

 Aqueduct interior has been extended to give illusion of depth where rat and item is